• stroke is relatively rare in children but can lead to significant morbidity/mortality

 • disadvantages of CT: poor detection of early ischemia and mimics, radiation exposure, contrast agent toxicity

-• relevance of CTP in children is unclear
+• the relevance of CTP in children is unclear and remains under investigation

-• currently, there are no strict rules for the indication of procedures beyond the 4.5 (IVT) or 6h (MT) window based on CTP
+• currently, there are no strict rules for the indication of procedures beyond the conventional time window based on CTP in children

-• there is a lack of randomized data regarding the safety and efficacy of recanalization methods in children; retrospective cohorts conclude the safety and feasibility of IVT and MT in the pediatric population
+• there is a lack of randomized data on the safety and efficacy of recanalization methods in children

-• consider risk-benefit; high-risk procedures may be less justified in children than in adults (although lower rates of sICH have been reported for both IVT and MT compared with adults) [Sporns, 2020]
+• it is important to consider the risk-benefit balance; high-risk procedures may be less justified in children than in adults (although lower rates of sICH have been reported for both IVT and MT compared to adults) [Sporns, 2020]

 • a network of pediatric stroke centers should provide pediatric stroke care

-• follow locally approved protocols that take into account the specific causes of a stroke at a young age and the possibility of stroke mimics (confirmation of stroke by imaging is essential)
+• centers should adhere to locally approved protocols that take into account the unique causes of a stroke in young patients and the potential for stroke mimics (confirmation of stroke through imaging is essential in these cases)

-• the legal aspects of care for minors should also be considered
+• the legal aspects of providing care to minors must be carefully considered

 Intravenous thrombolysis